icefoxen/games-starmaze2/README.md

 * XXX marks a questionable design decision
 * OPT marks something that might need optimization

+# Background things that are always useful

+If you don't have anything else to do, try these!

+* Find an issue, fix it.
+* Comb through code for BUGGO, XXX, etc flags and fix them.
+* Comb through code, add assertions and input checks.
+(Note that assertions * should be considered an immediate unconditional fail.)
+* Write tests

 # C# version

 This is going to be the main version, but for the moment doesn't really exist.